mozman/ezdxf/docs/source/addons/text2path.rst

 the optional `Matplotlib`_ package.
 At the moment only the TEXT and the ATTRIB entity can be converted into paths and hatches.

+Don't expect a 100% match compared to CAD applications.

 Text Alignments
 ---------------